 Though I still loved her and held no grudges, we hadn’t spoken in years.
 I visited her in the hospital recently.
 I wouldn’t say fences were mended during those visits, but with Victoria memories fresh in my mind, I at least kept the bad from blotting out the good memories we once shared.
 The person I knew and loved during those precious Victoria years is how I will choose to remember my grandmother.

 So, with a heavy heart and tears on my cheeks, I pack up Victoria and prepare to say goodbye to my beloved grandmother.
 With their passing from my life, an era comes to an end.
 One I will not forget.

-This is the first of a three-part series.
+This is the second of a three-part Victoria magazine series.
 Please come back in the following weeks for a Victoria-themed wish list and a Victoria-themed craft.